anaef/nginx-lws/doc/Monitor.md

 The profiler uses the fixed-size shared memory zone of the monitor.
 If the zone runs out of memory, an error is logged, and the `out_of_memory` flag is set.
 In this case, the list of profiled functions is incomplete.

-The number of calls is exact for profiled functions.

 Self time and total time are measured in thread CPU time (as opposed to wall time.)
 Each time is represented as a sum of seconds and nanoseconds.
 Self time is the time spent in the function